-CDL DWI Lawyer St. Louis.
+CDL DWI Lawyer St. Louis, MO.
 Holders of commercial drivers’ licenses in Missouri are held to much higher standards when it comes to driving while intoxicated, and for good reason.
 Most St. Louis drivers do not want to get behind the wheel and worry that drivers of large trucks or vans are dangers to themselves and others on the road.
 If you are the holder of a CDL, and you are caught driving while intoxicated even in your own personal car, you could be facing the potential loss of your CDL–and thus your livelihood–for a long period of time, even if it your first offense.

 CDLs, DWIs, and You

 In Missouri, the requirements for a commercial drivers’ license are appropriately much stricter than a normal drivers’ license.
 Driving a large truck, bus, or other commercial vehicle is not an easy task, and the state wants drivers to be adequately trained and aware of the responsibilities that come with being able to pilot one of these vehicles.
 Prospective commercial drivers have to take both one or more special knowledge tests as well as several driving skills tests, depending on the class of license they are applying to drive.
 Accordingly, both the laws and punishments for driving while intoxicated are much more serious when the accused holds a CDL.

 St. Louis commercial drivers face a minimum one-year CDL revocation if they are pulled over and accused of the following:

 - Driving a commercial motor vehicle (CMV) with a blood-alcohol content of .04% or higher

 - Driving a personal vehicle with a BAC of .08% or higher

 - Refusing a blood-alcohol test